irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_AI_Content/Lesson_Plan-Template/Lesson_Plan-Identify_AI_Content.md

 ### Testing Requirement

-Students must demonstrate their ability to recognize and verify AI-generated content by completing a practical exercise and achieving a success rate of at least 90%.
+Students must demonstrate their ability to identify AI-generated content by completing a practical exercise and achieving a success rate of at least 90%.

 ---